ahaan-shah/WMH-Segmentation-in-Brain-MRI/README.md

     the headline rather than buried
 - **Measured every lesion (R6–R9)**
   - Count, total burden, largest-lesion diameter **and** volume, left/right spread
-  - Every measurement computed **twice** — once from the expert masks, once from our model — so next week cannot train on its own guesses
+  - Every measurement computed **twice**, once from the expert masks, once from our model, so next week cannot train on its own guesses

 ![Expert vs our measurements](outputs/week4-labelling/04-the-measurements/expert_vs_ours.png)